Durable Workflows¶

 Crash Recovery¶

-The key feature of durable workflows is automatic recovery after crashes.
+The key feature of durable workflows is automatic recovery after worker crashes.

 How It Works¶